Evolution of networks with multiple junctions

-In this case it is straightforward to see that $\widetilde{\SS}_\infty$ contains a straight line for the origin, which is not possible since $\widetilde{\SS}_\infty$ must be contained in an angle with opening less than $\pi$, by the strict convexity of $\Omega$, as it is shown in Proposition~\ref{omegaok2}. \end{proof}
+In this case it is straightforward to see that $\widetilde{\SS}_\infty$ contains a straight line through the origin, which is not possible since $\widetilde{\SS}_\infty$ must be contained in an angle with opening less than $\pi$, by the strict convexity of $\Omega$, as it is shown in Proposition~\ref{omegaok2}.